Extension System

 - pre-bump

-Hook Script (Shell)
+Hook Script Example

 #!/bin/sh

-# Read JSON input
+# Read JSON input from stdin

 read -r input